google/deepvariant/docs/deepvariant-details-training-data.md

 both sides) of the capture BED and used that for generating training examples.
 We also added more `downsample_fraction`.

-<a name="vfootnote6">(6)</a>: PacBio is the only one we currently uses HG002 in
+<a name="vfootnote6">(6)</a>: (Before v1.0) PacBio is the only one we currently
-training and tuning.
-We hope to move this to the same best practice like the other ones in the future.
+uses HG002 in training and tuning.

+<a name="vfootnote7">(7)</a>: In v1.0, we train on HG002-HG004 for WGS as well,
+but only using examples from the region of NIST truth confident region v4.2 subtracting v3.3.2.

+<a name="vfootnote8">(8)</a>: In v1.0, PacBio training data contains training
+examples with haplotag sorted images and unsorted images.

 ## WGS training data: